EthanOConnor/streamvis/notes/COMMUNITY_AGGREGATOR.md

 ### Publishing (`--community-base` + `--community-publish`)
 - Native clients POST once per **real update** (advanced observation timestamp).
-- Web/Pyodide clients currently do not publish because there is no synchronous POST path; they still benefit from reading summaries.
+- Web/Pyodide clients publish using an async fetch path, queued so it does not block the UI tick on iOS/Safari.
+Failures are ignored.

 ## Privacy / safety